 In the northern portion of the site, there is an approximately 6,422 square foot area of Japanese knotweed, an invasive plant that easily spreads through disturbed areas and outcompetes native species (Figure 5).
-This area of invasive plants is a portion of a larger area of the site that contains invasive species, along with a few scattered invasives identified along the cart path.
+This area of invasive plants is the only portion of the site that contains a large amount of invasive species, a few scattered invasives were identified along the cart path.